In Exercises 9–66, graph the function using appropriate methods f... | Channels for Pearson+

 Graphing Functions

 Graphing functions involves plotting the curve of a function on a coordinate plane to visualize its behavior.
-This includes identifying key features such as intercepts, asymptotes, and the general shape of the graph.
-Understanding how to graph functions is essential for analyzing their properties and behavior over different intervals.
+This includes identifying key features such as intercepts, asymptotes, and the overall shape of the graph.
+For the function y = 1 - (x+1)^3, understanding how transformations affect the graph is crucial, such as shifts and reflections.

 Recommended video: